Musicals101.com

 b.
 Dec.
 20, 1882 (Manchester UK) - d.
 Dec.
 14, 1953 (Barcelona, Spain)

-Belmore began as a dancing ingénue and worked as a dramatic actress before her formidable face and comic timing made her one of the musical theatre's most popular character actresses.
+Belmore began as a dancer before her formidable personality and comic timing made her a popular character actress in comedies and musicals.
 She was featured in the original London production of Irene (1919), delighted Broadway in the Ziegfeld Follies and took over the role of Parthy during the original run of Show Boat in 1929.
 She played a series of comic "dragon ladies" in such London hits as Give Me a Ring (1933) and Blue For a Boy (1950).
-As Broadway's original Pomposia in Rodgers & Hart's By Jupiter (12942), she shared the showstopping "Life With Father" with Ray Bolger.
+As Broadway's original Pomposia in Rodgers & Hart's By Jupiter (1942), she shared the show-stopping "Life With Father" with Ray Bolger.
+Her last Broadway role was Sidonie in the non-musical Gigi (1951).

 Black, Don